mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 Many IoT applications monitor real time data from sensors and transmit these data to a service offering publish and subscribe capabilities.
 The service behaves as a broker.
 The sensor plays the role of publisher and it may have no idea who its subscribers are.
 It simply transmits data to the broker.
 A subscriber subscribes to messages from the broker and, in this way, is able to consume data from the sensors.

-The publish subscribe approach exemplifies loose coupling and provides for scalability.

-The publish subscribe design pattern is well established in the internet of things.
+The publish subscribe approach exemplifies loose coupling, provides for scalability, and is well established in the internet of things.

 ### Objectives